browserengineering/book/book/embeds.md

   at hand, but need some care for layout and decoding optimizations.

-* Over time, plugins that are not PDF viewers, images or video have been replaced with the more general-purpose *iframe* element, which has evolved become just as powerful as any plugin, and benefits from all the hard-won attributes of a browser such as its rendering pipeline, accessibility, and open standards.
+* Over time, plugins that are not PDF viewers, images or video have been replaced with the more general-purpose *iframe* element, which has evolved to become just as powerful as any plugin, and benefits from all the hard-won attributes of a browser such as its rendering pipeline, accessibility, and open standards.